nuejs/www/blog/tailwind-vs-semantic-css/index.md

   caption: Creating a new design by extending a semantic base design
   class: tall

-Theming or "skinning" is a powerful concept in semantic CSS.
+Theming is a powerful concept in CSS.
 You can alter your design by swapping parts of your CSS with another one or overriding a [base version](/@base/).
-CSS theming is impossible with Tailwind because the design is coupled to the markup.
+Theming is impossible with Tailwind because the design is tightly coupled to the markup.
 If you want a new design, you must edit your markup and override your earlier work.